Haldane Mission: Political lineups

-The 1911 Agadir Crisis had been a diplomatic disaster for Berlin, leading to accurate fears that the British would side with France in any war against Germany.
+The 1911 Agadir Crisis had been a diplomatic disaster for Berlin, leading to accurate fears among the German government that the British would side with France in any war against Germany.
 France moved its main North Sea fleet to the Mediterranean.
-Britain moved one fleet from the Mediterranean, where it confronted Austria and Italy, to the North Sea where it confronted Germany and protected France from the German navy.
-Berlin did not know what secret alliances London and Paris had reached, but feared for the worse.
+Britain redeployed one fleet from the Mediterranean, where it confronted Austria and Italy, to the North Sea where it confronted Germany and protected France from the German navy.
+Berlin did not know what secret alliances London and Paris had reached, but feared for the worst.
 (Actually there was no formal alliance, but the British government now felt responsible for the defence of France.)
 The Tirpitz Plan was taking half the defence budget, and even so Britain maintained a dominance in naval power.
 The Germany army was the basis of its wartime strength, and pro-army advocates finally began to mobilize and demand a bigger budget.
-However, Germany had a smaller financial potential than Britain, in terms of tax base and borrowing ability.
-Furthermore the anti-war Social Democratic Party was now the largest party, and a major increase in defence spending was politically impossible.
-Germany needed a way to stop the ruinous naval race in order to spend more on its army; it hoped also to keep Britain neutral in a war between Germany and France.
+However, Germany had a smaller revenue-generating potential than Britain, in terms of tax-base and borrowing ability.
+Furthermore the anti-war Social Democratic Party was now the largest party in the Reichstag, and a major increase in defence spending was politically impossible.
+Germany too needed a way to stop the ruinous naval race in order to spend more on its army; it hoped also to keep Britain neutral in a war between Germany and France.

-At this point in January 1912 two well connected civilians entered the picture, and brokered negotiations between their respective governments.
-London financier Ernest Cassel was a close friend of both Britain's King Edward VII, and of Albert Ballin head of the Hamburg America Line, the world's largest steamship company.
+At this point in January 1912 two well-connected civilians entered the picture, and brokered negotiations between their respective governments.
+German-born London financier Ernest Cassel was a close friend of both Britain's King Edward VII and Albert Ballin, head of the Hamburg-America Line, the world's largest steamship company.
 Ballin was a personal friend of the Kaiser.